doughgle/doughgle.github.io/content/how-to/proxy-public-chart-repositories-as-oci-artefacts/index.md

 `oci://chartproxy.container-registry.com/docs.projectcalico.org/charts/`**tigera-operator**

-Now you have an OCI chart ref that can be used with Helm v3.8 or greater.
+Now you can use the OCI chart ref Helm v3.8 or greater.

 ![Diagram Showing Anatomy Of An Oci Chart Reference](./1-public-chart-oci-image-reference-cover.drawio.svg "OCI Chart Ref: That's it!")